https://www.humanreligions.info/numbers.html

 "Types of Christianity in History: Who Were the First Christians?" by Vexen Crabtree (2003)

-One major aspect of Christianity can be said to be the cause of its success: there is a lot of widespread difference in belief across Christian denominations.
+One major aspect of Christianity can be said to be the cause of its success: the wide differences in belief across Christian denominations.
 As perhaps the most fragmented and violent religion in history, Christianity has become broken into countless different denominations and churches, all of which call themselves Christian.
+In addition, the word 'Christian' is used by a great number of people in only the shallowest sense9.
 Many denominations are intolerant of each other's beliefs.
 For example any Atlas will tell you that Congo or Angola is dominantly Christian, "and this is true in the sense that many are baptised and go to church.
-However, people in Congo and Angola constantly talk about ancestors and witches and perform rituals to placate the former and restrain the latter" and this is not something most other Christians ever do9.
+However, people in Congo and Angola constantly talk about ancestors and witches and perform rituals to placate the former and restrain the latter" and this is not something most other Christians ever do10.
 It can be said that as all these denominations cover such a wide range of beliefs that it is obvious that many people can call themselves a Christian because they're bound to share some beliefs with some denominations.
 But, merely knowing that they call themselves a Christian gives us very little actual information about their beliefs, as Christianity is such a diverse religion.

 And other authors stress the continued variation in Christianity even in the modern world: